 Successful Outcome for Driving Whilst Suspended

-Our solicitor, Nicholas Hardy-Clements, represented a young male at Sutherland Local Court in relation to the following charges:
+Our solicitor, Stephanie McClelland, represented a 20-year-old male at Fairfield Local Court on 21 June 2021, in relation to the following charge:

-This case demonstrates the importance of outstanding representation.
-Nicholas ensured the case was prepared and presented thoroughly and in a way, the Court would consider all relevant circumstances in favour of our client on sentence.
+This case illustrates the importance of experience and excellent representation.
+Stephanie ensured his case was prepared and presented in a way that ensured the Court considered all relevant circumstances in favour of our client on sentence.